 For a time, faith kept me from openly and honestly considering my fallibility.
 What if you are wrong? my inner Bruce said.
 Most ex-believers went through times when their lives were like a game of Pong.
 Conditioned by church/pastor-induced fear, it’s hard for Evangelicals to even ponder not being who and what they are.
 After all, thoughts of eternal torture in a pit of brimstone and fire will do that to you.
 I frequently receive emails from people who recently deconverted, yet are having what I call a God hangover.
-They objectively know that they are right about God and Christianity, but a lifetime of religious conditioning causes them to fear.
-This fear is palatable, and can cause great emotional unrest.
+They objectively know that they are right about God and Christianity, but a lifetime of religious indoctrination and conditioning causes them to fear.
+This fear is palatable and can cause great emotional unrest.
 Evangelicals, of course, say that such feelings are God trying to woo us back to himself.
 The Holy Spirit is saying, don’t doubt.
 I am real.
 God is real.
 Jesus is real.
 Everything the Bible says is true!
 Of course, these thoughts and feelings are not God at all.
 They are vestiges of a former life, and over time they will go away, never to be remembered again.
-Once our minds are open to objective rational thought, there is no going back.
+Once our minds are open to objective, rational thought, there is no going back.
 The proverbial horse has left the barn, never to return.